STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/basic_sensors_usage/eeprom_module.md

 ## Software explanation

+!!!
+Info "Make sure micropython-eduponics is installed through upip"
+    For our Python code, we will need to import eduponics library, make sure you followed the introduction guide on installing the library on the ESP32 Eduponics Mini board.

 The software library is written by Mike Causer, you can check the Github library [here](https://github.com/mcauser/micropython-tinyrtc)

-We have a class called AT24C32N where there are multiple functions such as read and write.
+In micropython-eduponics we have a class called AT24C32N where there are multiple functions such as read and write.
 The first thing to do will be to initialize our EEPROM using the I2C protocol which has 2 pins SCL and SDA.
 The SCL pin would be pin 15 while the SDA pin would be pin number 4.